optimalstrategy/sms_forwarder_app/README.md

 <p align="center"><img src="screenshots/deployed_bot.jpg" width="270" height="537"></p>
 <br>You just need to fill out the login field (and other ones in case you've deployed your own bot).

-Then press `Save` and open generated link in the browser or telegram app.
+Then press `Save` and open generated link in the browser or the telegram app.
 The button in the main menu becomes green.
 <p align="center">
   <img src="screenshots/deployed_bot_url.jpg" width="270" height="537"> <img src="screenshots/deployed_bot_success.jpg" width="270" height="537">
 </p>